vyavasthita/oaas/README.md

 # Observability as a Service (OAAS)

-This repository now hosts a standalone observability stack (Loki + Tempo + Prometheus + Alertmanager + Grafana + OpenTelemetry Collector).
-No application or database code lives here anymore—the goal is to expose observability capabilities that any backend can reuse over a shared Docker network.
+- This repository hosts a standalone observability stack (Loki + Tempo + Prometheus + Alertmanager + Grafana + OpenTelemetry Collector).
+- The goal is to expose observability capabilities that any backend can reuse over a shared network.
+- OTEL Instrumentation is implemented by using my own [Observability Toolkit Lib](https://github.com/vyavasthita/instrumentation-hub)

 ---